eslerm/hugo-minimal-artist/README.md

 Minimal Artist is a lightweight art blog theme, some of its features are:

 - Infinite Scrolling
+- Gallery Lightbox
 - Automated Photo Resizing
-- Customizable colors and background
+- Customizable Colors, Logo, and Background
+- Minimal JavaScript
-- No JavaScript libraries
+- No JavaScript Libraries
-- No CSS framework
+- No CSS Framework
-- Several conditionally controlled text areas
+- Optional Text Fields
+- Optional Google Analytics

 ## Requirements